 Are Candidates ‘People Pleasing’ or Bridging the Culture Gap?

 This is a big problem I see.
 Many times it falls under trustworthiness, but it also needs its own category.
 If you interview someone who is good at ‘people pleasing,’ but their real heart is not with you, you have risk.
 These people often get the job offer for the wrong reasons.

 A bridge needs to see the value in your culture and your company.
 Furthermore, he needs to understand and value what is in his own culture.
 That is not common to find in China.
 There is a lot of blind nationalism running around.
 Lots of guys want to talk about the China way as it were.
-When you are gone, the China way rules.
-They need to be able to bridge this gap.
+When you are gone, this is China narrowness appears.
+Hires need to be able to bridge this gap.
 It takes a special wisdom to do this and maintain your integrity.
 Thus, companies often fail here.
 People pleasers do interview well.

 Let me here place part of the article Jonathan linked to.

 A Financial Times investigation last month revealed there had been a mass staff exodus from the company’s ecommerce team in London, who complained of an aggressive working culture enforced by the company’s Chinese leadership.
 Recommended TikTok Inc TikTok Shop’s troubled UK expansion: staff exodus and culture clash After the revelations, Joshua Ma, a senior ByteDance executive who ran TikTok Shop in Europe, was replaced, as the company investigated comments made to London-based staff that he “didn’t believe” in maternity leave.